cube3power/atsd/rule-engine/functions-rules.md

 The following match conditions are applied:

-* If the entity argument `e` is not specified, the same entity is used for matching regardless of grouping tags and message.
+* If the entity argument `e` is not specified, the same entity is used for matching regardless of grouping tags or message.
 * If the entity argument `e` is specified as null or empty string, any entity is matched.
 * The expression `p` can be built using tags, message, wildcards and [window fields](window.md#window-fields).

 The windows are matched using their [grouping](grouping.md) tags, irrespective of tags present in the last command.
-For example, if the window is grouped by entity and tags `t1` and `t2` and the expression checks for `tags.t3 NOT LIKE ""`, such expression will return `false` even if `t3` is present in the last command because `t3` is not included in the grouping tags.
+For example, if the window is grouped by entity and tags `t1` and `t2` and the expression checks for `tags.t3 NOT LIKE ""`, such an expression will return `false` even if `t3` is present in the last command because `t3` is not included in the grouping tags.

 > Open window means a window with status `OPEN` or `REPEAT`.

-Current window is excluded from matching.
+The current window is excluded from matching.

 ## Reference